TutorialDoctor/Software_Development/More-Info/Database Tutorial Draft.md

 - **SQL** is a **Structured Query Language**  for database manipulation.
 It is a structured language used to request precise information from a database.
 - DBMS (Database Management  System)
 -  Relational database - a database structured to recognize relations among stored items of information. tables rows columns.
+-  The question mark is usually used to denote a query (question).

 - store clerks = database management system
 - store warehouse  = database